 When using shaped glass in a project, the last thing you want is to receive a piece that’s too big, too small, or just doesn’t fit.
-Small errors in measurements, thickness, or placement of specific cutouts can make a tempered glass pane unusable.
+Small errors in measurements, thickness, or placement of specific cutouts can make a custom tempered glass pane unusable.

 (Resource: Want to know more about tempering?
 Read our guide!)

-Why Use Commercial Tempered Glass?
+Why Use Custom Tempered Glass?

-Tempered glass is a popular choice as a shaped glass because of its 3 main characteristics:
+Tempered glass is a popular choice as a shaped glass because of its 4 main characteristics:

-- Strength: Tempered glass is one of the strongest glass types available -- it’s 4-5x stronger than annealed glass.
+1. Strength: Tempered glass is one of the strongest glass types available — it’s 4-5x stronger than annealed glass.

 Here’s what you’ll need to provide to your commercial glass company: